alexromanov/alexromanov.github.io/_posts/2021-06-12-scala-grpc-api-tests.md

 The main idea of the framework is to provide for clients, written in various languages, a possibility to execute remote calls to the server as if it is a local call.

 ![Project Structure]({{ site.baseurl }}/img/20210612/grpc.png)
-    Photo from <a href="https://grpc.io/docs/what-is-grpc/introduction/">grpc.io docs</a>
+    Picture from <a href="https://grpc.io/docs/what-is-grpc/introduction/">grpc.io docs</a>

 The core concept of gRPC is that all communication between server and client is based on [Protocol Buffers][protocol-buffers] defined in proto files.
 The server will implement and support this interface, and the client will generate and use stub code.